SocketCluster/sc-crud-rethink/README.md

 Simply put, a **view** is an ordered, filtered subset of all documents within a table.
 Views need to define a ```filter``` and/or ```order``` function which will be used to construct the view for table's data.

-As you can see here: https://github.com/SocketCluster/sc-sample-inventory/blob/master/worker.js#L58-L63 - The filter and order functions are responsible for creating predicates which will be used by RethinkDB to filter and order data.
-Both the filter and order functions accept optional predicateData as an argument.
-The client/frontend of your app is responsible for providing that predicate data.
-See https://github.com/SocketCluster/sc-collection for more info about predicate data.